-""We come from the sea,' I said, from 'Usnoth's rising towers.
-We are the sons of Slissáma, the daughter of car-borne Semo.
-Where is Turas chief, son of the silent hall?
+" We come from the sea," I said, from Usnoth's rising towers.
+We are the sons of Slissama, the daughter of car-borne Semo.
+Where is Tura's chief, son of the silent hall?
 But why should Nathos ask? for I behold thy tears.
-How did the mighty fall, son of the lonely Tura?
-'He fell not,' Lamhor replied, 'like the silent star of night, when it flies through darkness and is no more.
+How did the mighty fall, son of the lonely Tura?'
+'He fell not, Lamhor replied, 'like the silent star of night, when it flies through darkness and is no more.
 But he was like a meteor that shoots into a distant land.
 Death attends its dreary course.
 Itself is the sign of wars.
 Mournful are the banks of Lego; and the roar of streamy Lara!
-There the hero fell, son of the noble Usnoth!'
+There the hero fell, son of the noble Usnoth!
 'The hero fell in the midst of slaughter,' I said with a bursting sigh.
-'His band was strong in war.
-Death dimly sat behind his sword!
+'His hand was strong in war.
+Death dimly sat behind his sword.

-"We came to Lego's sounding banks.
+We came to Lego's sounding banks.
 We found his rising tomb.
-His friends in battle are there: his bards of many songs.
+His friends in battle are there-his bards of many songs.
 Three days we mourned over the hero: on the fourth I struck the shield of Caithbat.
-The heroes gathered around with joy, and shook their beamy spears.
-Corlath was near with his host, the friend of carborne Cairbar.
+The heroes gathered round with Joy, and shook their beamy spears.
+Corlath was near with his host, the friend of ear-borne Cairbar.
 We came like a stream by night.
 His heroes fell before us.
 When the people of the valley rose, they saw their blood with morning's light.
-But we rolled away, like wreaths of mist, to Cormac's echoing hall.
+But we rolled away, like wreaths of mist, to Cormae's echoing hall.
 Our swords rose to defend the king.
 But Temora's halls were empty.
-Cormac had fallen in his youth.
+Cormae had fallen in his youth.
 The king of Erin was no more!

-"Sadness seized the sons of Erin.
-They slowly, gloomily retired; like clouds that, long having threatened rain, vanish behind the hills.
+'Sadness elized the sons of Erin.
+They slowly, gloomily retired; like clouds that long having threatened rain, vanish behind the hills.
 The sons of Usnoth moved, in their grief, towards Tura's sounding bay.
-We passed by Seláma.
+We passed by Selâma.
 Cairbar retired like Lano's mist, when driven before the winds.
-It was then I beheld thee, O Dar-thula! like the light of Etha's sun.
+It was then I beheld thee, O Darthula! like the light of Etha's sun.
 'Lovely is that beam!'
 I said.
 The crowded sigh of my bosom rose.
-Thou camest in thy beauty, Dar-thula, to Etha's mournful chief.
-But the winds have deceived us, daughter of Colla, and the foe is near!"
+Thou camest in thy beauty, Darthula, to Etha's mourful chief.
+But the winds have deceived us, daughter of Colla, and the foe is near!'

 "Yes, the foe is near," said the rushing strength of Althos.
-"I heard their clanging arms on the coast.
+'I heard their clanging arms on the coast.
 I saw the dark wreaths of Erin's standard.
 Distinct is the voice of Cairbar; loud as Cromla's falling stream.
 He had seen the dark ship on the sea, before the dusky night came down.
 His people watch on Lona's plain.
-They lift ten thousand swords."
-"And let them lift ten thousand swords," said Nathos with a smile.
-"The sons of car-borne Usnoth will never tremble in danger!
+They lift ten thousand swords,' And let them lift ten thousand swords,' And let them lift ten thousand swords,' and Nathos with a smile.
+'The sons of car-borne Usnoth will never tremble in danger!
+Why dost thou roll with all thy foam, ger!
 Why dost thou roll with all thy foam, thou roaring sea of Erin?
-Why do ye rustle on your dark wings, ye whistling storms of the sky?
-Do ye think, ye storms, that ye keep Nathos on the coast?
+Why do ye rustle on your dark wings, ve whistling storms of the sky?
+Do ve think, ve storms, that ve keep Nathos on the coast?
 No: his soul detains him, children of the night!
 Althos, bring my father's arms: thou seest them beaming to the stars.
 Bring the spear of Semo.
 It stands in the dark-bosomed ship!"